nunchuk-io/resources/content/getting-started/creatingASoftwareKey/_index.en.md

 ---

 {{< notice warning >}}
   You should only create a key in a secure location.
-Never store your seed in a digital format. (e.g. Picture, typed in a document)
+Never store your seed in a digital format. (e.g. taking a picture, typed in a document)
 {{< /notice >}}

 {{< notice note >}}